Summer Wilderness Course

 • Day 4

-Venturing out with minimal equipment, fishing & foraging, natural shelter
+Venturing out with minimal equipment, fishing & foraging, only eating wild foods

 • Day 5